You Probably Need a Haircut is reader-supported. If you buy a product we link to, we may earn a commission.

 How to Slick Back Hair: A Summary

-Starting with clean hair, all you need to do is comb your hair along your natural part.
-This makes it more likely that your hair will stay slicked back all day because it won’t want to flop over the part in time.
-Follow these steps to get that cool, slick back look:
+It’s fairly simple to get that ultra-cool slicked-back look that you’ve been thinking about trying.
+In fact, it couldn’t be simpler.
+Starting with clean, product laden hair, all you need to do is comb your hair back in a way that doesn’t fight with your natural part.
+This makes it more likely that your hair will stay slicked back all day because it won’t want to flop over all the time.

 1. Wash your hair